HNRK Coverage Corner

 Absent a reservation of Peleus’s right not merely to later deny coverage but also to obtain recoupment, this court sees no basis to permit recoupment now.
 (Cf. BX Third Ave Partners, LLC v Fidelity Natl.
 Tit.
 Ins.
 Co., 112 AD3d 430, 431 [1st Dept 2013] [denying recoupment when, among other things, the insurer "undertook the defense of the . . . action without a reservation of rights"].)
 Nor do Peleus's motion papers identify such a basis.

 There is a split of authority in the appellate divisions concerning the right of an insurer to recoup defense costs under a duty to defend policy, upon a finding that the insurer has no duty to indemnify.
 While the First Department appears to have permitted such recoupment where the insurer reserves the right to do so, the Second Department, in a decision cited by Justice Lebovits, and previously covered on this blog, rejected this position, holding that recoupment is permitted only where expressly authorized by the policy.
 This issue may one day make its way to the Court of Appeals.
 Until then, the Second Department has the better argument.
 An insurance policy is a contract between the insurer and the insured.
-And unilateral reservation of rights by the insurer cannot modify the terms of the parties’ agreement.
+A unilateral reservation of rights by the insurer cannot modify the terms of the parties’ agreement.

 - Partner